exercism/go/README.md

 ```go
 append(testCases, additionalTestCases...)
 ```
-An example of using additional test cases can be found in the exercise `two-bucket`.
+An example of using additional test cases can be found in the exercise [two-bucket](exercises/practice/two-bucket/two_bucket_test.go).

 Identifiers within the test function appear in actual-expected order as described at [Useful Test Failures](https://github.com/golang/go/wiki/CodeReviewComments#useful-test-failures).